Buffalo AKG Art Museum

-The Buffalo AKG Art Museum, formerly known as the Albright–Knox Art Gallery, is an art museum at 1285 Elmwood Avenue, Buffalo, New York, in Delaware Park. the museum's Elmwood Avenue campus is temporarily closed for construction.
-It hosted exhibitions and events at Albright-Knox Northland, a project space at 612 Northland Avenue in Buffalo’s Northland Corridor.
-The new museum is expected to open May 25, 2023.
+The Buffalo AKG Art Museum, formerly known as the Albright–Knox Art Gallery, is an art museum located adjacent to Delaware Park, Buffalo, New York, United States.

-The gallery is a major showplace for modern art and contemporary art.
-It is directly opposite Buffalo State College and the Burchfield Penney Art Center.
+The museum shows modern art and contemporary art.
+It is directly opposite Buffalo State University and the Burchfield Penney Art Center.
+It is named after three major donors, John J. Albright, Seymour H. Knox II, and Jeffrey Gundlach.

 History

 The parent organization of the Buffalo AKG Art Museum is the Buffalo Fine Arts Academy, founded in 1862, one of the oldest public arts institutions in the United States.
 On January 15, 1900, Buffalo entrepreneur and philanthropist John J. Albright, a wealthy Buffalo industrialist, donated funds to the Academy to begin construction of an art gallery.
 The building was designed by prominent local architect Edward Brodhead Green.
 It was originally intended to be used as the Fine Arts Pavilion for the Pan-American Exposition in 1901, but delays in its construction caused it to remain uncompleted until 1905.
 When it finally opened its doors on May 31, 1905, it was named the Albright Art Gallery.

 Clifton Hall, the third building on the museum's campus, was constructed in 1920 as the Buffalo Society of Natural Sciences.
-Today, Clifton Hall houses the F. Paul Norton and Frederic P. Norton Family Prints And Drawings Study Center, the AK Innovation Lab, working spaces for the Public Art Initiative, and staff offices.
+In 1927, the dilapidated building was renovated until 1929, when it was reopened as the Albright Art School.
+The sponsor was Charles Clifton, which is why the building was named Clifton Hall.

 In 1962, a new addition was made to the gallery through the contributions of Seymour H. Knox, Jr. and his family, and many other donors.
-At this time the museum was renamed the Albright–Knox Art Gallery.
+At this time, the museum was renamed the Albright–Knox Art Gallery.
 The new building was designed by Skidmore, Owings and Merrill architect Gordon Bunshaft, who is noted for the Lever House in New York City.
 The Buffalo AKG Art Museum is listed in the National Register of Historic Places.

 The museum first began discussing a possible expansion in 2001.
 In 2012, the board commissioned the architectural firm Snøhetta to produce a master plan for future growth.
 In 2014, the board voted to initiate a museum expansion and, in June 2016, the museum announced its selection of OMA partner Shohei Shigematsu as the architect for the project.
-Doubleline CEO and Buffalo native Jeffrey Gundlach has pledged $42.5 million to the project, while businesses, foundations, government groups, and individuals have promised matching funds toward a $125 million goal.
+It is the first art museum designed by this association of architects in the United States.
+Doubleline CEO and Buffalo native Jeffrey Gundlach pledged $42.5 million to the project, while businesses, foundations, government groups, and individuals promised matching funds toward a $125 million goal.
+Another 20 million came from New York State.
+In recognition of Gundlach's donation, a newly constructed building was named the Jeffrey E. Gundlach Building.
+The museum would be renamed the Buffalo AKG Art Museum, representing the names of the museum's historical donors, on the completion of the renovations and its reopening in spring 2023.